 In closing argument, Iredale told the jury Lambert did all this because he wanted to cap off his career with a 30-year-old cold case that no one else could do except him and he knew the way to do it.

-Execution of the Search Warrant and Kevin Brown’s Interviews
+Execution of the Search Warrant and the Interviews of Kevin Brown

 On January 9, 2014, Kevin Brown walked in his bathrobe to his front door.
 There stood cold-case homicide detectives Michael Lambert and Laurie Adams.
 Why were they here? he wondered.
 He sat down with them in his living room and the first of three interviews began.
 Unknown to Kevin, the detectives had a search warrant and 13 officers were about to descend upon his home.
 Rebecca was present for a brief portion of the interview, but shortly left for work.
 She figured they were talking to him about a case he had worked on, never realizing her life was about to change irrevocably.